ctb/titus-blog/src/2013-assembly-masterclass.rst

 diverse critters.
 I think we'll also develop some ideas for new diagnostic tools and approaches while we're there.

-**Attending**: The workshop is mostly booked up by Eisen lab members, but we do have a few spots open for other people; drop me or Holly a note.
+**Attending**: The workshop will be December 16-20th, 2013, and it is is mostly booked up by Eisen lab members.
+We do have a few spots open for other people; drop me or Holly a note.
 (You'd have to supply your own travel and lodging; this is not a particularly *well*-funded workshop. :)

 As to "Why Davis?", well, it's where the Eisen Lab is, and also if you are doing something in December, California seems like a better choice